ShihanRishad/Internet-Speed-Test/README.md

 This project provides a simple way to test your internet's download speed.
 With just a click, you can get a quick assessment of your connection's performance.

 **Open the Test Page:**
-    Navigate to the `Network speed test.html` file within the cloned repository and open it in your web browser.
+    Navigate to the `Network speed test.html` file and open it in your web browser.

 **How it Works**